imperva/dsfkit/README.md

 Information about additional topics can be found in specific examples' READMEs, when relevant.

-For example:  <a href="https://github.com/imperva/dsfkit/tree/1.4.6/examples/installation/single_account_deployment/README.md">Single Account Deployment</a>
+For example:  <a href="https://github.com/imperva/dsfkit/tree/1.4.6/examples/installation/sonar_single_account_deployment/README.md">Sonar Single Account Deployment</a>

 These topics include:
 - Storing Terraform state in S3 bucket